googleinterns/vm-network-migration/README.md

 **This is not an officially supported Google product.**
 ## Description

-This project aims to migrate a VM instance from its legacy network to a subnetwork with downtime.
-After the migration, a new VM instance in the new subnetwork will be created and the old VM instance will be deleted.
-The project will use Google APIs Python client library (Compute Engine APIs) to manage the Compute Engine resources.
+This Python library is used to migrate a VM instance or an instance group from its legacy network to a subnetwork with downtime.
+The project uses Google APIs Python client library (Compute Engine APIs) to manage the Compute Engine resources.

 ## Requirements and Limitations
 The project will use Google APIs Python client library (Compute Engine APIs) to manage the Compute Engine resources.
 The customer should be able to execute this tool by entering a single command line.
 The customer can migrate a single VM or an instance group.
-####Single VM network migration:
+###Single VM network migration:
 1. A new VM will be created in the target subnetwork, and the original VM will be deleted.
 2. The customer can choose to preserve the external IP.
 3. If the original VM uses a Ephemeral external IP, and the customer chooses to preserve it, it will become a static internal/external IP after the migration.